Alexa Moreno

 Alexa Citlali Moreno Medina (born 8 August 1994) is a Mexican artistic gymnast.
 She is the 2018 World bronze medalist on vault, the first Mexican female gymnast to medal at the World Artistic Gymnastics Championships.
 She represented Mexico at the 2016 Summer Olympics where she was the second reserve for the all-around final and at the 2020 Olympics where she placed fourth in the vault final.
+She represented Mexico at the 2024 Summer Olympics, where she was first reserve for the vault final.
+She is the 2023 Pan American champion on vault.
 She won a silver medal on vault at the 2010 Central American and Caribbean Games and a bronze medal on vault at the 2010 Pacific Rim Championships.
-She is also a five-time medalist on the FIG World Cup circuit.
-She is the 2011 Pan American Games and 2014 and 2018 Pan American Championships team bronze medalist and the 2010 and 2014 Central American and Caribbean Games team gold medalist.
+She is also a seven-time medalist on the FIG World Cup circuit.
+She is the 2011 Pan American Games and 2014 and 2018 Pan American Championships team bronze medalist and the 2010, 2014, and 2023 Central American and Caribbean Games team gold medalist.

 Career

 Moreno began gymnastics when she was three years old.

+2010—2013: Early senior career

 Moreno won the bronze medal on the vault at the 2010 Pacific Rim Championships behind Dominique Pegg and Emily Little.
 Then at the Central American and Caribbean Games, she won the team gold medal and also won the vault silver medal behind teammate Elsa García.
 The Mexican team finished twenty-first during the qualification round for the 2010 World Championships.

 Moreno did not compete at the 2011 Pan American Games due to a meniscus injury the day before the competition began, but she still received the bronze medal the Mexican team won.
 Then at the World Championships, the Mexican team finished seventeenth in the qualification round, and Moreno qualified for the vault final where she finished seventh.

 At the 2012 Zibo World Challenge Cup, Moreno won the silver medal on the vault behind Cheng Fei.
 Then at the Ghent World Challenge Cup, she won her first FIG World Cup gold medal on the vault.

 Moreno finished fourth with the Mexican team at the 2013 Universiade, and she placed fifth in the vault final.